How I measure racehorse performance across 11 countries and one million races.

 Over time, this is how you develop a feel for what the numbers mean.
 You start to know what 110 looks like, what 125 looks like, what it takes to win at a given level on a given day.
 The numbers stop being abstract and start being a language you speak.

-Behind the Handicapper sits a machine learning model trained on over one million race results.
-It combines nearly 400 data points per horse — recent form, track and surface preferences, going and distance aptitude, trainer and jockey statistics, gate position and more — to predict the most likely performance today.
-Because horses naturally regress from peak figures, the Expected Rating will often appear lower than recent best form.
+Built into the Handicapper section on mrworldpool.com, I have deployed a machine learning model trained on over one million race results.
+It combines nearly 400 data points per horse—recent form, track and surface preferences, going and distance aptitude, trainer/jockey stats, gate position, and more.
+Because horses naturally regress from peak figures, the Expected Rating will often appear lower than a horse’s recent "best" form.
 This is statistically correct, not a flaw.
-The key value lies in the relative differences between horses in a race — these rankings provide a strong analytical starting point.
+The real value lies in the relative differences between horses.

 A Note on Ground Loss

-Even though ground loss isn't in the algorithm, it's worth being aware of.
-If a horse raced genuinely wide — not the cheap kind where the pace was slow and it cost nothing, but truly wide in a strongly-run race — upgrade them a bit in your head.
-If you think they'll end up wide again today, factor that in.
+Even though ground loss isn't in the algorithm anymore, it's worth being aware of.
+If a horse raced genuinely wide — not the cheap kind where the pace was slow and it cost nothing, but truly wide in a strongly-run race — upgrade them a bit in your handicapping.
+If you think they'll end up wide again, factor that in.
 Look at the gate draw.
 Check the track statistics.
 Look for the wide-running flags in the form.

-The old rule of thumb is roughly one length per path out from the rail per turn.
-It adds up.
+The old rule of thumb is roughly one length of ground loss per path out from the rail per turn.
+It quickly adds up.